CrissCCL/DIY_UAV/README.md

 ## 📐 Digital PID Control

-The Module uses a discrete PI controller implemented on a Arduino microcontroller.
+The Module uses a discrete PI and P controller implemented on a Arduino microcontroller.
-The control law in the digital domain is expressed as:
+The control law for a PI controller in the digital domain is expressed as:

 $$
 u(n) = u(n-1) + K_0 e(n) + K_1 e(n-1)